 How is it Taught?

-The course is 33 hours of contact time in $2 \times 1$ hour lectures and $1 \times 1$ hour seminar per week.
-This time will be a combination of online lecture, synchronous and asynchronous discussion, source analysis, and group activities.
+The course is 33 hours of contact time in 2×1 hour lectures and 1×1 hour seminar per week.
+This time will be a combination of lectures, discussion, source analysis, and group activities.

 How are you Assessed?